MicrosoftDocs/win32/desktop-src/DirectShow/validatereadptr.md

-﻿---
+---
-Description: 'Verifies that the calling process has read access to a memory block.
-If not, the macro calls the DbgBreak macro.' ms.assetid: '1a70e4e5-e144-4cfe-b6be-c0a70aac9ada'
+Description: Verifies that the calling process has read access to a memory block.
+If not, the macro calls the DbgBreak macro. ms.assetid: 1a70e4e5-e144-4cfe-b6be-c0a70aac9ada
 title: ValidateReadPtr macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ValidateReadPtr macro